visvar/visvar.github.io/README.md

 `npm run compile`
 - can be run for a fast compile of the HTML if publications, images, etc., did not change.

+Compiling not working, weird output?
+Check if you have [Microsoft HPC Pack installed, containing another node.exe](https://stackoverflow.com/a/29579878)

 ### Publishing

 If git shows that files changed, but without any actual changes, the problem is likely line endings.